LowPolyCount/UI-Power-Tools/README.md

 # Quick Start Guide
 ## Install Plugin
--If it doesn't exist, create a Plugins directory in your project
+- If it doesn't exist, create a Plugins directory in your project
-- [Diwbkiad a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and unzip to the plugins directory -Restart your project and it will prompt you to build the plugin.
+- [Download a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and unzip to the plugins directory
+- Restart your project and it will prompt you to build the plugin.

+## Setup
-## UICS Setup
+### UICS Setup

 See [UICS Setup](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/UICS)